yboufenneche/SA-6TiSCH/README.md

 ## SelfishnessDetector module

 The `SelfishnessDetector` module represents the Fuzzy Selfishness Estimator (FSE).
-It relies on the fuzzy logic theory to compute a value of selfishness for one node.
+It relies on the fuzzy logic theory to compute a `Selfishness` value given a `Pr` value, a `RSR` value and a `Distance` value.

 ## Detection algorithm